MSRConnections/Azure-training-course/Content/Machine Learning/Azure Machine Learning HOL.md

     _Visualizing the dataset_

-1. The variables in the dataset appear as columns, with each row representing an automobile.
+1. The values in the dataset appear as columns, with each row representing an automobile and each column representing an automobile feature.
 The far-right column titled "price" is the target variable for your predictive analysis.
 Scroll to the right until you see this column.
+Then click it to select it.

     ![Viewing the raw data](Images/data-viewing-data.png)